German People's Party: Establishment and consolidation

-Downturn and end
+National Liberal Reich Party

-The DVP’s more conservative members never really trusted Stresemann, especially when he became more supportive of the Republic.
+The DVP's more conservative members never really trusted Stresemann, especially when he became more supportive of the Republic.
 Even in the early 1920s there was internal opposition to Stresemann, centered especially around the industrial magnate and DVP member Hugo Stinnes.
 This element sought much closer cooperation with the DNVP but was initially unable to achieve it because of the close ties between the DVP and the Republic.
 In 1924 former Reich Minister of Economics Johann Becker, together with other representatives of the right wing such as the entrepreneur Albert Vögler, left the DVP and founded the National Liberal Reich Party, which joined the DNVP in 1925.

+Downturn and end

 After Stresemann's death in October 1929, Ernst Scholz became party chairman, and the DVP tended more to the right.
 In Thuringia, for example, it participated in the Baum-Frick government, the first state government with Nazi Party (NSDAP) participation.
 Although the DVP was represented in Heinrich Brüning's first cabinet, its downturn had begun.
 The Reichstag election of 14 September 1930 sent the DVP back to the low level of 1919, with just 4.5% of the votes and a loss of 15 seats.
 The moderate party leader Scholz, who was in poor health, had to resign, making way in November 1930 for Eduard Dingeldey.
 As a representative of the younger generation, he tried to mediate between the party's wings in order to make a political comeback with a united DVP.

 The elections of 1932 showed that the DVP was unable to compete with the DNVP and the NSDAP when it came to the national consciousness they emphasized.
 It sank to insignificance, with just 1.2% of the vote and 7 seats in the Reichstag.
 It joined lists with the DNVP for the Reichstag elections in November and gained four seats.
 But many representatives of the liberal wing left the party, as did a large number of the members of the German National Association of Commercial Employees (Deutschnationaler Handlungsgehilfen-Verband) who had chosen the DVP because of their dislike of Alfred Hugenberg of the DNVP.